 St George loudly objected to the order and steadfastly refused every bribe from Diocletian, who previously held George and his father in very high esteem.
 Finally, Diocletian concluded that he had no choice but to execute St George for his “insubordination”.
 St George, proudly celebrating his Christian beliefs, accepted his torture and death by decapitation.

 St George’s Feast Day is 23rd April, the day of his martyrdom.
-He is claimed as the Patron Saint of numerous countries as well as professions and sufferers of diseases.
+He is claimed as the Patron Saint of numerous countries, including England and Georgia, as well as professions and sufferers of diseases.

 Pray that our commitment to the Christian faith will never die.